A perfect circle.

 You manage to find Selius pretty early on, but he refuses to come with you, so you end up tailing him as he runs around, hoping that this is the time the kid will see reason.
 Of course, he always figures out some way to escape, and you have to track him down again.
 It’s like when you’re playing a fighting game and all the characters are fighting because the game really needs to give you something to do.
 There’s no real reason for it other than the game needing to justify getting you to the next thing, and it doesn’t make a lot of sense in context, but you’re not particularly upset about it.
 What I’m saying is that Trine 4’s story isn’t particularly compelling.
 It’s just there to give you a reason to do what you’re doing, and that’s fine.
 Pontius, Zoya, and Amadeus manage to stand out despite that.
 They’re fun characters with defined personalities, and the sense of shared history here makes their conversations and interplay feel genuine.

 The real core of Trine 4’s appeal is its gameplay, and that’s where it delivers.
 The game is a 2.5D platformer with a heavy emphasis on puzzle solving.
-Anyone who’s played an indie game in the last decade knows that this isn’t a new or unique recipe, but Trine’s characters are what makes it unique.
+Anyone who’s played an indie game in the last decade knows that this isn’t a new or unique recipe, but Trine’s characters are what makes it interesting.
 You can switch between them at will, and each has different abilities.
 Pontius is your heavy hitter.
-He can use his sword to break boxes and attack enemies, reflect, attacks, light, and projectiles with his shield, and his charge allows him to dash across gaps and propel objects into breakable walls.
+He can use his sword to break boxes and attack enemies.
+He can also reflect attacks, light, and projectiles with his shield, and his charge ability allows him to dash across gaps and propel objects into breakable walls.
 The downside is that he’s rather slow and doesn’t jump very high (the man likes his pie).

 Zoya can attack from long range with her bow, but she can also use her arrows to freeze platforms in place to make puzzles easier.
 She also has a grappling hook, which can move objects, allow her to access distant grapple points, and make rope bridges between objects.
 Amadeus doesn’t have much in the way of offense, but he can summon blocks and move heavy objects, allowing him to access switches or puzzles other characters couldn’t read.
 He can also blink (teleport) short distances, making him your best bet for platforming sections.